Soul Mountain: Political and cultural influences

 An important and critical aspect of, and influence on the novel was the political and cultural environment in which it was written.
 The novel was begun in 1982, shortly after the ending of the Cultural Revolution in 1976.
 Additionally, traditional Chinese culture promotes the Confucian ideology of dissolution of the self and promotion of subservience and conformity.
 The combination of traditional conformity and the "self-sacrificing" ideology of the Chinese Communist Revolution effectively silenced artists and writers who depended on their creativity of self-expression.
 Thus, under these circumstances, Gao Xingjian left his native country to finish Soul Mountain in 1989 in Paris, and Mabel Lee describes the novel as "a literary response to the devastation of the self".

 Publication

 Soul Mountain was first published by the Taipei-based press agency Lianjing Chubanshe (聯經出版社, Linking Publishing Company) in 1990.
 It was then published first in Swedish 1992 by Göran Malmqvist, member of the Swedish Academy and close friend of the author; in 1995 it was translated and published into French by Liliane and Noël Dutrait by the title of La Montagne de l'âme.
 In 2000, it was published with an English translation by Mabel Lee, by Flamingo/HarperCollins in Australia.

+Soul Mountain was included in the 2016 anthology The Big Red Book of Modern Chinese Literature by Yunte Huang, which presents itself as a definitive compilation of the most significant Chinese literary works in recent times.